frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/other-hardware-hacking.md

 Using the CLI, run the command `hwtest`, and it will ask you to choose a test type, press the `p` key.

-Pressing the keys `1` to `9` will adjust turn on the currently-selected-phase, with `9` being maximum power and `1` being minimum power.
+Pressing the keys `1` to `9` will adjust turn on the currently selected phase, with `9` being maximum power and `1` being minimum power.
 Pressing `0` will turn it off.

 Pressing the `-` or `=` will change the which one of the three phases is being used.